What is an ASPX file?

 We look at what this web file does and how it can be viewed...

-The Common Language Runtime (CLR) lays the foundation for ASP.NET frameworks.
-This allows developers and programmers to write ASP.NET code using any supported .NET language, ensuring this is an extremely adaptable system.
+The Common Language Runtime (CLR) is the base layer for the ASP.NET framework, and allows developers to write code using any associated .NET language.
+This ensures that it remains a highly flexible system.

 How to open an ASPX file